 The easiest and most effective way to train your fish quickly, as noted above is by using food as a way to positively reinforce your desired activity.

-By repetition, your betta fish will eventually associate the food with a desired trick and/or action.
+By repetition, your betta fish will eventually associate the food with the desired trick and/or action.

 Once this occurs it will become easier to teach your fish more complicated tricks.